 Health and medical science majors enjoy a wealth of career opportunities, from surgery to healthcare administration.
-Medical science majors generally focus on the pre-professional coursework that will form the foundation for their later work in graduate or professional schools.
+Medical science education generally focuses on pre-professional coursework, building a foundation for later education in graduate or professional schools.
 On the other hand, health science majors study the role of science in medical investigations, especially in areas like diagnostics and rehabilitation.
-Health and medical sciences majors are qualified for careers in hospitals, in health agencies, or in major pharmaceutical companies, just to name a few.
+Health and medical sciences majors may find careers in hospitals, in health agencies, or in major pharmaceutical companies, just to name a few options.

-What Jobs Are Hot in Health & Medical Sciences?
+What Jobs Are Hot in Health and Medical Sciences?

-Pharmaceutical Representatives.
-Global drug companies invent new solutions to health problems at a dizzying pace.
-To inform health professionals around the country about recent breakthroughs in medicine, pharmaceutical companies hire thousands of local representatives who can speak one-on-one with doctors and other caregivers about the benefits of new prescription drugs.
+- Pharmaceutical Representatives -- To inform health professionals around the country about breakthroughs in medicine, pharmaceutical companies need pharmaceutical representatives who can speak with doctors and other caregivers about the benefits of their prescription drugs.

 Online Degrees in Medical and Health Sciences